feveal/gcodekit5-design/README.md

   - The Z coordinate has been implemented in the designer in "CNC 3D" mode to generate three-dimensional toolpaths.
   - Objects in 3D Mode have depth, and machining conditions are configured through Global CAM Properties.
   - You can also define individual properties for each object.
 Unchecking "Use global values" in the properties panel will apply the new values ​​to the selected object.
+  - **Important:** When working in "CNC 3D" mode, The G-code path begins at the top of material (stock material).
+The Z-coordinate is entered as a positive value, but Gcodekit5 treats it as a negative value (-Z), representing the machining depth.

 <img src="crates/gcodekit5-ui/resources/help_images/visualizer3d2.png" alt="Visualizer" width="800">